We made it. Woot!

 The New Yorker

-"A satirical game that puts players in the perspective of some of the most powerful and ubiquitous tech companies at the center of our current cultural and technological anxieties"
+"Puts players in the perspective of some of the most powerful and ubiquitous tech companies at the center of our current cultural and technological anxieties"

 "Don’t miss the game’s Tracebook — er, Facebook page"